themorey/energyplus-batch-template/README.md

   1. Add input files to the FileGroup named _fgrp-energyplus-inputs_
-  2. Run the _job.template.json_ file from ABE Gallery
+  2. Run the _energyplus-job-autopool-template.json_ file from ABE Gallery
   3. Azure Batch autopool is created and jobs are run
   5. The job output & std*.txt are uploaded to _fgrp-energyplus-outputs_ when the tasks are complete
   6. the autopool is deleted